Table of Contents

 KINDLY VISIT HOW TO CREATE MACROS IN GOOGLE SHEETS IN A MINUTE?
 FOR COMPLETE IN DEPTH LEARNING OF CREATION OF MACROS IN GOOGLE SHEETS.

-FOLLOW THE STEPS TO CONNECT BUTTON TO THE MACRO:
+FOLLOW THE STEPS TO ASSIGN MACRO TO BUTTON:

 - Click on the button.